 Now that you have hired your attorney, here is some information you may need to do to start the process:

-Again, should you want any additional resources to learn about the divorce process or any other family law process visit our Learn page to discover more.
+Again, should you want any additional resources to learn about the divorce process or any other family law process visit our Family Law Library to discover more.